CryptozombiesHQ/cryptozombie-lessons/3/11-savinggasstorage.md

 ## Put it to the test

-In our `getZombiesByOwner` function, we want to return a `uint[]` array with all the zombies that owner owns.
-Let's start by declaring a new array in memory that we will eventually return.
+In our `getZombiesByOwner` function, we want to return a `uint[]` array with all the zombies a particular user owns.

-1. Declare a `uint[] memory` called `result`
+1. Declare a `uint[] memory` variable called `result`

 2. Set it equal to a new `uint` array.
 The length of the array should be however many zombies this `_owner` owns, which we can look up from our `mapping` with: `ownerZombieCount[_owner]`.

-3. At the end of our function, return `result`.
-(It's just an empty array right now, but in the next chapter we'll fill in the gaps before returning it).
+3. At the end of the function return `result`.
+It's just an empty array right now, but in the next chapter we'll fill it in.